emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site has ontinue watching when you signup. ⚠️
 1. Has decent sorting options, but more discoverability options would be nice. ⚠️
 1. Site does not have 4K content. ❌

 ***
-## Smashystream
-### Score: 15/22
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 12 servers, but does not auto-switch if one fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Has nice UI, feel modern, has infinite scrolling. ✔️
-1. Some servers have subs, but main is usually missing them. ⚠️
-1. It has movies, shows and anime. ✔️
-1. Has watchlists and history. ✔️
-1. Has decent sorting options but is otherwise lacking content discoverability options. ⚠️
-1. Site does not have 4K content. ❌

-***